itaymatya/itaymatya.github.io/_projects/xbox_remote_to_stepper.md

 ---
 layout: page
-title: Xbox Remote to Stepper
+title: Using an Xbox Remote to controll Stepper motors
 category: work
 description: Using an Arduino Uno, USB host shield, and CNC motor controller to control stepper motors wirelessly with an Xbox controller.
 img: assets/img/xbox remote to stepper/4.jpg